vinniefalco/LuaBridge/README.md

     func6 (b)   - Passes a pointer to b. func6 (a)   - Error: Pointer to B expected. func1 (b)   - Okay, b is a subclass of a.

+When a pointer or pointer to const is passed to Lua and the pointer is null (zero), LuaBridge will pass Lua a `nil` instead.
+When Lua passes a `nil` to C++ where a pointer is expected, a null (zero) is passed instead.
+Attempting to pass a null pointer to a C++ function expecting a reference results in `lua_error` being called.

 ## Shared Lifetime